SMotlaq/open-watch/README.md

 <!-- DONATION -->
 # Donation

-Do you want to suuport us in this project?
+Do you want to support us in this project?

 <p align="left">
   <a href="http://smotlaq.ir/LQgQF">